 Article V - Adviser

-The adviser shall be a full or part-time faculty or staff member at James Madison University.
+The adviser shall be a full or part time faculty or staff member at James Madison University.
 The adviser will assume those responsibilities as outlined in this constitution and/or found in University Policy No. 3101 entitled “Faculty Advisers to Student Organizations.”

+The faculty advisor will be appointed by the Chair and approved upon a ⅗ vote of the Executive Board.
+The faculty advisor term will last until the faculty advisor resigns or the Executive Board expels him by a 3/5 vote.
 The community advisor will be appointed by the Chairman and approved upon a ⅗ vote of the Executive Board.
-The community advisor term will last until the community advisor resigns or the Executive Board expels him by a unanimous vote.
+The community advisor term will last until the community advisor resigns or the Executive Board expels him by a 3/5 vote.

 Article VI - Meetings

 Section I. Meeting Structure